You Might Be Dumb if You Think You're Smart

 Conversely, those with less developed skills or knowledge often overcompensate with unwarranted confidence, avoiding any admission of uncertainty.
 They may speak authoritatively on subjects they barely understand and resist changing their position even when confronted with contradictory evidence.

-The real wisdom lies in recognizing the boundaries of your knowledge.
+What I trust now is a pretty simple thing: people who know their stuff usually know where it stops.
 The next time you find yourself in a meeting with someone who has an answer for everything, who never admits uncertainty, who speaks with unwavering confidence on every topic–consider whether this pattern aligns with genuine expertise or compensatory behavior.

 Value those colleagues who thoughtfully consider problems, who admit knowledge gaps, who approach challenges with curiosity rather than certainty.
 These individuals often possess the deepest understanding and most valuable insights.